auca/com.410/Practice/Practice.md

 ### Task #12

-* Create functions to calculate the number of days in a month for a given year and month number.
+* Create functions in C to calculate the number of days in a month for a given year and month number.
+Write a version with an `if` construct, a version with a `swith/case` construct, and a version with a lookup array for values.

+* Write the version with a lookup array with values in assembly from scratch.

 ### Homework